H311r4153r/MyRep/README.md

 # MyRep
-This is my read me
+This is my dummy repo for educational purposes